Syllabus Edition

 Professor Young has conducted a controlled observation of 3-year-old children and their mothers working on a jigsaw puzzle together.
 The professor is interested in how the mother uses Vygotsky’s concept of scaffolding during the procedure.

-Explain how Professor Young could use two behavioural categories to measure the variable of ‘scaffolding’ in his observation, making sure to justify your answer.
+Q. Identify two behavioural categories that could be used to measure the variable of ‘scaffolding’ in his observation.

 You've read 0 of your 5 free revision notes this week